 - The United States Environmental Protection Agency (USEPA) currently classifies discarded electronic equipment that contains these hazardous materials as characteristic hazardous wastes under the Resource Conservation and Recovery Act.

-Cedarville collects and disposes of all electronic waste using an outside company “Special Waste Systems” in accordance with EPA requirements.
-For more information regarding our disposal company go to Special Waste Systems, Inc. or contact our recycling department at firstname.lastname@example.org or 937-532-5485.
+Cedarville collects and disposes of all electronic waste using an outside company called “Special Waste Systems” in accordance with EPA requirements.
+For more information regarding our disposal company, contact Facilities Services at firstname.lastname@example.org.

 We hear about environmental problems almost daily.
 Most, such as global warming, waste disposal, deforestation, species endangerment, water pollution, and air pollution, seem so large and complex that we as individuals feel as if we can do nothing about them.
 At the very least, these problems seem to require group or government intervention.
 But, there are some things that we as individuals can control.
 By reducing our waste, and by recycling, every person can make an effective difference.
 We can make that difference each and every day.